 What are CSVDE and LDIFDE?

-Csvde and ldifde are a pair of tools designed to manage the import and export of Active Directory (AD) data to and from text files.
-CSVDE imports and exports from Comma Separated Values (CSV) files while ldifde imports and exports from LDAP Data Interchange Format (LDIF) files.
+Comma Separated Value Directory Exchange (CSVDE) and LDAP Data Interchange Format Data Exchange (LDIFDE) are a pair of tools designed to manage the import and export of Active Directory (AD) data to and from text files.
+CSVDE imports and exports from Comma Separated Values (CSV) files.
+Ldifde, on the other hand, imports and exports from LDAP Data Interchange Format (LDIF) files.

 One thing you will immediately notice if you work with both csvde and ldifde is that they have similar parameters.
 Each tool performs similar purposes but does it in a different way.